-What Features Should I Be On The LookOut For When Choosing a TV Stand or Electric Fireplaces To Go With a White Entertainment Center or TV Stand?
+What Features Should I Be On The Lookout For When Choosing a TV Stand or Electric Fireplaces To Go With a White Entertainment Center or TV Stand?

-When choosing an TV stand, you need to be careful to choose the features that look great, are useful, and fit your overall design aesthetic.
+When choosing a TV stand, you need to be careful to choose the features that look great, are useful, and fit your overall design aesthetic.
 This can be things like hanging a floating entertainment center, making sure it has plenty of open shelves like bookcases, storage space like storage drawers or cabinets with glass doors, and more.
-If you have a larger TV like a 60 inch TV or larger, you also need a TV wall console that can fit larger flat screen TVs up onto them.
+If you have a larger TV like a 60-inch TV or larger, you also need a TV wall console that can fit larger flat-screen TVs up onto them.
 Do you want something that looks more like a storage cabinet, armoires, or sideboard?
 Do you want a TV stand with a sound bar built into it?
 Do you have a lot of devices like a cable box or DVD player and you need a good wire management or cable management system?
 Don’t neglect cable management if you have several devices to install.
 Will you have bookcases built on either side of the wall unit or are adjustable shelves in the unit enough for storage space?
 If storage is important to you and you need plenty of space for movies, games, or more, keep in mind that you will need a bigger unit.

 - What kind of material is it made out of?